Mitch Kuhn Mitch Kuhn

 Education Programs Manager

-Hillary manages The Cabin’s educational programs, from Writing Workshops to Writers in the Schools.
-She holds a BA in Rhetoric as well as an MFA in Creative Writing from Boise State University.
+Hillary manages The Cabin’s education programs, which include Writers in the Schools and Summer Writing Camps.
+Additionally, with Public Programs Manager Joel Wayne, she co-runs Adult Writing Workshops.
+She holds a BA in English and an MFA in fiction writing from Boise State University.

 Before joining The Cabin, Hillary taught fiction writing at Boise State University and was part of The Idaho Review’s editing staff.
-Hillary is currently working on her first novel, which she slowly picks at whenever she finds the time.
+She was a 2023 recipient of an Alexa Rose Grant and a finalist in the 2023 American Short Fiction flash contest.
+You can find her work in Medusa’s Laugh Press and Fractured Literary.
+She is currently working on her first novel.

 Read More